 6) Thursday, January 18 — Fly from Oaxaca to Puerto Escondido very early in the morning, settle in and relax at our hotel on the Pacific Coast beach.
 Includes airfare from Oaxaca City to Puerto Escondido.
 (B)

-7) Friday, January 19 – – Follow the textile trail high into the mountains to visit the famed weavers of San Pedro Amuzgos and San Juan Colorado, where they use back strap looms and natural dyes.
+7) Friday, January 19 to Sunday, January 21 – – Leave after an early breakfast.
+Follow the textile trail high into the mountains to visit the famed weavers of San Pedro Amuzgos and San Juan Colorado, where they use back strap looms and natural dyes.
 We’ll stop at coops, visit markets, and have a few surprises along the way.
+On Friday, we’ll visit remote weaving villages of Tututepec and Huazolitlan.
 Overnight on the Costa Chica.
 (B, L)

-9) Sunday, January 21 – We’ll attend Dreamweavers Expoventa, a highlight of our textile study tour, to be held at our hotel.
+9) Sunday, January 21 – We’ll return to Puerto Escondido leaving Pinotepa Nacional early in the morning to arrive in time to attend Dreamweavers Expoventa, a highlight of our textile study tour, to be held at our hotel.
 This is a textile extravaganza with the Tixinda Cooperative from Pinotepa Don Luis!
 They bring their finest garments dyed with murex (purple snail), woven with coyuchi (natural wild Oaxaca brown cotton), and posahuanco skirts You will meet the weavers, see demonstrations, and be amazed by what they make.
 Plus, the artful hand-painted Converse tennis shoes will be here, too.
 (B)

 10) Monday, January 22 – We’ll take a three-hour early morning or late afternoon birding/ecology tour on the Manialtepec lagoon — beautiful and fascinating — where you will see a rare bio- luminescence…one of only two lagoons in the world to have this phenomena.
 And, perhaps a surprise visit from Chatino embroiderers (we are working on this).
 (B)